Breaking Cat News by Georgia Dunn for September 10, 2022

 41. Dsc 0689

-Miss Mina over 1 year ago
+Miss Mina about 2 years ago

 Burt does it again!
 “Fret-to-income Ratio” is perfect.
 I remember that feeling when I was fresh out of grad school and working in a copy shop…